4 Ways Telematics Can Impact Car Insurance

 What Your Friend on Social Media Got Wrong!

-Everyone has that friend who becomes an instant expert after watching a short video or reading a headline.
+We all know someone who thinks they’ve gained vast knowledge on a subject after merely seeing a short clip or skimming over a headline.
 Insurance myths travel fast, and they can cost real money when a claim happens.
 Clearing up a few of the most common myths helps you choose better protection and avoid unpleasant surprises.

 Myth #1: Red Cars Cost More to Insure